Dividends payable

 1. Journal entry at the time of declaration of dividends:

-Dividends are often declared by the company prior to actual cash payment to the stockholders.
+Dividends are often declared by the companies prior to their actual payment to stockholders.
 When dividends are declared, the retained earnings account is debited and dividends payable account is credited.
-The journal entry looks like the following:
+The journal entry for this looks like the following:

 Retained earnings [Dr.]